Digital Marketing vs Traditional Marketing: Key Differences (2026)

 4. Pay-per-click

-It includes paid ads to drive traffic to the website.
+PPC includes paid ads to drive traffic to the website.
 Marketers pay some amount to the ad publisher every time a user clicks on their ads.
 A few common examples include display ads and search engine ads.
-To know more about PPC, take up our Google Ads course now.

 5. Email Marketing